robdodson/generator-karma-jquery/README.md

 ## Soul-crushing Gotchas

-Karma tests in the browser **must** be in the active tab to run quickly.
+Karma tests **must** be in the active browser tab.
 This means you should connect to the LiveReload server in **a separate browser window.** Otherwise everything will be really slow.
-And you'll be bummed. (╯°□°）╯︵ ┻━┻
+And you'll be bummed.

 ## What's Included